/openbmc/linux/tools/testing/radix-tree/ |

 |

 H A D | iova-tree.h | 2 * An very simplified iova tree implementation based on GTree.
 15 * Currently the iova tree will only allow to keep ranges 18 * tree.
 It can save a lot of memory when the ranges are split but 22 * protections.
-Callers of the iova tree should be responsible 46 * Create a new iova tree.
-48 * Returns: the tree pointer when succeeded, or NULL if error.
-55 * @tree: the iova tree to insert 58 * Insert an iova range to the tree.
-If there is overlapped 63 int iova_tree_insert(IOVATree *tree, const DMAMap *map); 68 * @tree: the iova tree to remove range from [all …]
+Callers of the iova tree should be responsible 46 * Create a new GPA->IOVA tree.
+48 * Returns: the tree point on success, or NULL otherwise.
+55 * @tree: The GPA->IOVA tree we're inserting the mapping to 58 * Inserts a GPA range to the GPA->IOVA tree.
+If there are overlapped 63 int gpa_tree_insert(IOVATree *tree, const DMAMap *map); 68 * Create a new iova tree. [all …]

 |